Know before you go — the below set of tips will help you get the most out of your drinking and dining in Budapest.

 #2 - In Hungary, it's customary to eat breakfast at home, but this tradition is changing with a rising number of tourists and foreign students.
-These days, you easily track down an eggs Benedict, both in casual cafés and trendier restaurants.
+These days, you can easily track down an eggs Benedict, both in casual cafés and trendier restaurants.
 For brunch, try these places.

 #3 - Except for fine dining restaurants, most places in Budapest don't employ hosts to greet and seat people, meaning that you're free to choose a table.
 At the same time, it’s nearly impossible to find open tables for walk-ins at peak hours in the hottest restaurants, so try booking in advance.

 #6 - In Hungary, people usually eat dinner between 7 and 9 p.m., and it's the main meal of the day.
 For the best experience, try booking a table for 8 p.m.
 Most fine dining restaurants turn only one table an evening, meaning that should be able to score an 8 p.m. reservation.

 #7 - Many Budapest restaurants are closed on Sundays, sometimes even for the whole weekend, so be sure to double-check the opening hours before you trek across town.
 Fine dining restaurants are usually closed on Sundays and Mondays.

-#8 - In Budapest's ever-more-international restaurants, étkezdes are some of the last bastions of local dining.
+#8 - In Budapest's ever-more-international restaurant landscape, étkezdes are some of the last bastions of local dining.
 These no-frills, lunch-only eateries—similar to osterias in Italy—serve low-priced everyday dishes to local residents.
 Note that étkezdes are closed on weekends.

 #9 - You're best off avoiding the dime-a-dozen downtown restaurants, many on Váci Street, which try to lure you with tourist menus, goulash soup, and paprika-laced dishes.
-Go for these traditional Hungarian restaurants instead.
+Instead, try these traditional Hungarian restaurants.